muldos/SwampUp2023/JFTD105-Multisite_Use_Cases_With_the_JFrog Platform/lab-3-repo-federation/README.md

 ### Prerequisites
 # LAB 0 - Configure JFrog CLI

+Here we will create the federated repositories setup, using the JFrog CLI and the platform's REST API.

+#Method 1 : Use the JFrog CLI to generate an access token, and then call the API using cURL.

-# use CLI to generate access_token
+## Use CLI to generate an access_token
 Create an access token for the user with the swampup@jfrog.com username.
 - Run
 ```